holistics/dbml/README.md

 - name of the column is listed as `column_name`
 - type of the data in the column listed as `column_type`
     - supports all data types, as long as it is a single word (remove all spaces in the data type).
 Example, JSON, JSONB, decimal(1,2), etc.
-- list is wrapped in `curly brackets {}`, for indexes, constraints and table definitions.
+- list is wrapped in `curly brackets {}`, for indexes, constraints and table definitions
 - settings are wrapped in `square brackets []`
-- string value is be wrapped in a `single quote as 'string'`
+- string value is to be wrapped in a `single quote as 'string'`
-- `column_name` is stated in just plain text
+- `column_name` can be stated in just plain text, or wrapped in a `double quote as "column name"`

-- column_name can be wrapped in a `double quote as "column_name"`
+**Table Alias:**

-**Table Alias:** You can alias the table, and use them in the references later on.
+You can alias the table, and use them in the references later on.

     Table very_long_user_table as U {
         ...